 Many people know the five human senses: sight, sound, touch, smell and taste.
 However, few have heard about what is widely considered our sixth processing sense: the vestibular sense.
 This sense controls our visual-motor coordination.
 The vestibular system constantly provides our brains with information regarding head position and movement, the effects of gravity on our body, and our experiences of acceleration or deceleration.

 This vestibular sensory input controls much of our physical function, including:

 - Behavior and impulsivity

-The vestibular sense is the first sense to develop in utero.
-By the fifth month of gestation, the vestibular system is typically well developed.
-During this time, the movement of the mother’s body provides a great deal of information to the growing fetal brain.
-Unfortunately, when pregnant mothers are placed on bed rest or babies are born prematurely, this reduces the babies’ access to this important movement-based information.
+The vestibular sense is the first sense to develop in utero, and by the fifth month of gestation, the vestibular system is typically well developed.
+The movement of the mother’s body provides a great deal of information to the growing fetal brain.
+Unfortunately, when pregnant mothers are placed on bedrest or babies are born prematurely, the babies’ access to this important movement-based information is reduced.
 These circumstances can delay a child’s development of key vestibular input systems.
 Luckily, these delays may be improved through physical therapy and early intervention visual-motor exercises.
 Once babies are born, they continue to develop their vestibular systems throughout adolescence, which offers plenty of opportunity for pediatric early intervention.

 Vestibular Functions: What is VOR?

 The vestibular system works with the eyes to maintain a very important reflex called the VOR (Vestibular Ocular Reflex).
 The VOR keeps whatever you are looking at in focus, even when you move your head.
 To better understand this reflex, clasp your hands together and hold your arms out straight.
 Focus on your thumbnail.
 As you move your head left, right, up, or down, notice how your thumbnail stays in focus.
 This is your VOR at work.
 For those with vestibular difficulties, an underdeveloped VOR would mean that nothing in the child’s visual focus would stay in place whenever his or her head moved.